 We are in an era in which cyberbullying, malicious comments, and hate speech are being indiscriminately spread via the Internet, and sometimes aggressively enough to take away the lives of people.

-- • In 2017, when the Korean Peninsula was under the threat of nuclear war, and North Korea and the United States were exhibiting verbal aggression, Korean National Assemblyman Min Byung-doo and Dr. Byoung-chul Min, a Distinguished Professor at Hanyang University together with Choi Moon-soon, Governor of the Gangwon Province, the host province of the 2018 PyeongChang Winter Olympics, Tilman Ruff, Co-President of International Physicians for the Prevention of Nuclear War (IPPNW), the 1985 Nobel Peace Prize Laureate and Tim Wright, Asian Pacific Director of the International Campaign to Abolish Nuclear Weapons (ICAN), the 2017 Nobel Peace Prize Laureate, issued the PyeongChang Joint Statement of Peace, a call for peace on the Korean Peninsula and for the North Korean athletes to participate in the 2018 Winter Olympic Games.
+• In 2017, when the Korean Peninsula was under the threat of nuclear war, Korean National Assemblyman Min Byung-doo and Dr. Byoung-chul Min, a Distinguished Professor at Hanyang University together with Choi Moon-soon, Governor of the Gangwon Province, the host province of the 2018 PyeongChang Winter Olympics, Tilman Ruff, Co-President of International Physicians for the Prevention of Nuclear War (IPPNW), the 1985 Nobel Peace Prize Laureate and Tim Wright, Asian Pacific Director of the International Campaign to Abolish Nuclear Weapons (ICAN), the 2017 Nobel Peace Prize Laureate, issued the PyeongChang Joint Statement of Peace, a call for peace on the Korean Peninsula and for the North Korean athletes to participate in the 2018 Winter Olympic Games.

 Internet Peace Prize is awarded to individuals or organizations that: